JodhwaniMadhur/coupon-manager/README.md

 ```

-2. Get all coupons:
+2. Get all coupons:<br />
-API Type: GET
+API Type: GET<br />
-route: /api/coupons
+route: /api/coupons<br />
-Return Value: all couponsfrom the DB in json format.
+Return Value: all couponsfrom the DB in json format.<br />
-Return all coupons saved in the DB
+Return all coupons saved in the DB<br />

 ```json
 //RS